Photo by Luke Jones

 Judas rebuked it as being wasteful; but Jesus knew that which was lying ahead–

 it was an anointing upon His body before His crucifixion and resurrection from the dead.
-A great multitude of the Jewish people came out, to the town of Bethany that day, to see Jesus, and Lazarus, too–as news of his resurrection had traveled a long way.
+A large crowd of the Jewish people came out, to the town of Bethany that day, to see Jesus, and Lazarus, too–as news of his resurrection had traveled a long way.

 The chief priests didn’t like this at all, and putting Lazarus to death was their thought.
 They were losing many because of this miracle, which Jesus’ power had wrought.
-The next day, those who had been at the feast learned Jerusalem was then on Jesus’ route.
+The next day, those who had come for the feast learned Jerusalem was then on Jesus’ route.
 They took branches from the palm trees to wave–“Hosanna!” was the chorus they began to shout.